losideadores/almostmagic2/README.md

 In this example, `generate` is a function that takes two arguments: output specifications and inputs.
 The output specifications define the structure of the data you want to generate (see [Type Inference](#md:type-inference) for more details).
 The inputs are the data you provide to the function.

-NB: The `as const` assertion is necessary for correct type inference.
-It tells TypeScript to infer the literal types of the properties, rather than their general types.
+**NB: The `as const` assertion above is necessary for correct type inference.
+It tells TypeScript to infer the literal types of the properties, rather than their general types.**

 ## Generation quality and other OpenAI parameters